vaduvapaula/MergeSortParallel1/README.md

 ---

-## 📄 Output
+##  Output

-All execution times and messages will be saved in:
+All execution times will be saved in:

 ```
 x64\Debug\results.txt